shiroyasha/blog-source/source/about.html.md

 ## Personal Life

 I was raised in a small town in Serbia, but I didn't know Serbian until I turned eight years old.
-Until then I only spoke my mother thong &mdash;
+Until then I only spoke my mother tongue &mdash;
 Hungarian.
 Raised in dual language environment sparked my love for languages, and currently I speak four: English, Hungarian, Serbian and Japanese.